lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 #### Type 2 Data Mask

-In the second type of masking, we will mask most the data and only keep a portion of positive data labeled.
+In the second type of masking, we will mask most of the data and only keep a portion of positive data labeled.
 This type of problem is called "PU Learning" (Positive-Unlabeled Learning).

 The code to mask the data with configurable masking rate is here: